Skip to main content

 • “The variety in weapon upgrades and modules keeps things interesting, giving you plenty of options for different runs and encouraging replayability.”

 • “Decent for price, roughly 4-5 hours of gameplay.
-As for replayability, at the time of this review, there are no prestige or New Game+ options, so after your 5 hours are up and you've maxed everything out, there isn't much to do apart from damage optimization.”
+As for replayability, there are no prestige or New Game+ options, so after your 5 hours are up and you've maxed everything out, there isn't much to do apart from damage optimization.”

 • “Wish it had more variety of gameplay and replayability, levels, progression, etc. I was not a fan of the 'modules' at all, probably the game's weakest point.”